Welcome to deploying your PyTorch model on Algorithmia!

 Go ahead and remove the boilerplate code below that’s inside the

-apply() function on line 6, but leave the
+apply() function at bottom of page, but leave the

 apply() function intact: